Three car accident after a driver runs red light

 Update: Central EMS transported 3 people to the hospital, Springdale Fire transported 1 person to a a local hospital – conditions unknown.

 Original Story: SPRINGDALE, Ark.
-(KFTA) — Tontitown Police Department responded to multiple car accident Saturday at about 3:30 p.m.
+(KNWA) — Tontitown Police Department responded to multiple car accident Saturday at about 3:30 p.m.

 According to reports, a vehicle ran a red light at the intersection of Sunset Road and Jones Road.